pllab/cs162-tutorials/docs/2-algebraic-datatypes.md

 # Algebraic Data Types

-> Note: this tutorial assumes that you've read and understood the "Programming in Scala (3rd Edition)" textbook chapters 2--7 and chapter 15.
-If you haven't, go and review this material.
-This tutorial is based on the material in the textbook, but will specifically discuss ways in which we use Scala in this course.
-It might be helpful when reading through the textbook to keep a Scala REPL open (as discussed in part 1 of the tutorial) so that you can interactively try out code.

 Algebraic data types are composite types, most often **products**, **sums** and **functions**, that we create by combining two types `A` and `B` in the following ways:

 - A product of types `A` and `B` is a type `(A, B)` that contains both a value of type `A` and a value of type `B`.
 These are also called _tuples_ (for products with an arbitrary number of elements) or _pairs_ (for products with exactly two elements).
 They are somewhat like C/C++ structs, except without explicit names for each element.